sguox002/leetcode/leetcode-all.md

 ### greedy
 greedy problems are actually hard since you need to think hard to find the proper way and is able to prove its correctness.
 Take a greedy step and reduce to a smaller problem.
 Generally need some insights.

+<<-908.
+Smallest range I.
+add x in [-k,k] to each element, find the smallest max-min. the max difference is max-min-2*k, when less<0, difference is 0 ->>

+<<-910.
+Smallest Range II
+each element shall add k or -k.
+greedy: left+k and right-k, we need loop over all i.
+One pass. math, greedy
+->>

 <<-1551	Minimum Operations to Make Array Equal    		77.8%	Medium
 given array with a[i]=2*i+1. each time you can choose a pair of index and add 1 to one and -1 to the other. return the min operations to make the array all the same